confluentinc/cp-ansible/docs/VARIABLES.md

 ### kafka_controller_sasl_protocol

 SASL Mechanism for controller Server to Server and Server to Client Authentication.
-Options are none, kerberos, digest.
-Server to server auth only working for digest-md5
+Options are plain, kerberos, none

 Default:  "{{sasl_protocol}}"